Heritage Financial (HFWA) Dividend Report

 Management Team

 Heritage Financial’s executive leadership brings a long-standing, steady hand to the company’s strategy.
 CEO Jeff Deuel has led the organization since 2019 and been part of the team for well over a decade.
 His experience in regional banking has helped shape Heritage’s focus on conservative lending and thoughtful geographic expansion.
-He’s not one to chase headlines, but under his watch, the bank has strengthened its balance sheet, navigated interest rate shifts smoothly, and stayed focused on community-based commercial banking.
+Under his watch, the bank has strengthened its balance sheet, navigated interest rate shifts smoothly, and stayed focused on community-based commercial banking while delivering measurably better financial results over the past two years.

 President and COO Bryan McDonald has also been with Heritage for many years and plays a key role in overseeing day-to-day operations and lending growth.
 His operational insight helps the company execute well at the branch level while keeping costs under control.
 The leadership team emphasizes internal stability and measured decision-making, and that culture trickles down through the entire organization.
-They’ve built a business that values risk control and sustainable performance, rather than short-term excitement.
+They have built a business that values risk control and sustainable performance over short-term excitement, and the improving return on equity figures suggest that approach is beginning to generate stronger financial results without requiring a change in philosophy.

 Valuation and Stock Performance